kunle009/FoundationDesign/README.md

 The following are areas that will be implemented in future:

-- Adding a method to calculate crack width
 - PDF report generation
 - User documentation
 - A comprehensive web app for analysis and design of foundations